Make Me Famous screens at Betha DocHouse on Fri 17th Feb 2023, followed by a filmmaker Q&A.

 But what makes Edward Brezinski so interesting?
 Was it his rebellious consumption of a preserved doughnut exhibited by Robert Gober?
 Or maybe it was his strange death in a Cannes hotel that led many to speculate he was, in fact, still alive.
-While these stories are fascinating, the interest here lies within an ever-changing art scene and a talent that never made it to the dizzy heights of the art world.
-It’s the story of an artist who tried and tried again but never captured the zeitgeist of the time – his work only hanging in the prestigious MoMA galleries long after his death in 2007.
+While these stories are fascinating, the interest lies within an ever-changing art scene and a talent that never made it to the dizzy heights of the art world.
+It’s the story of an artist who tried and tried again but never captured the zeitgeist of the time – his work only hung in the prestigious MoMA galleries long after his death in 2007.
 In other words, it is the story of so many artists who fail to find the fame they seek, no matter their talent.

 Director Brian Vincent’s portrait of Brezinski is wrapped in the celebrated New York art scene of the time.
 Here we are provided with home videos shot at Brezinski’s derelict Lower East Side apartment as we explore the very nature of artistic fame.
 Unlike many previous documentaries, this allows Make Me Famous to celebrate the famed 80s art scene of New York while dissecting its destructive influence on the individual as some rose to the top, only for others to be left in the dirt.